ahmetengin/Ada-Stargate/docs/ADA_OPERATIONAL_BLUEPRINT.md

 4.  **Zero Error, Zero Hallucination:** Critical operations (navigation, finance, safety) are governed by deterministic, testable code (Workers).
 Probabilistic AI (the LLM) is used for routing and communication, never for calculation.
 5.  **Proactive, Not Reactive:** The system must always be one step ahead—hailing the vessel before it calls, preparing the berth before it arrives, warning of a storm before the wind shifts.

-This blueprint is not merely documentation; it is the foundational text for a new standard in operational excellence and digital hospitality.
-It is the textbook from which future marinas will be built.
+This blueprint is not merely documentation; it is the foundational

----
-*End of Blueprint v3.4*